 Alcoholism affects millions of Americans regardless of color, income or class.
-Read on to learn how alcoholism can affect you and your loved ones and how we can help you overcome it.
+Read on to learn how alcoholism can affect you and your loved ones and how to overcome it.

 Recovery is a Journey.
 Take the First Step.

-Our approach to alcohol dependency is health centered and holistic, meaning, we are not judgmental of the person but instead are concerned with what life events have lead someone to drink alcohol excessively, to determine the immediate physical and psychological harm to the patient and to help the individual learn to live a life free of alcohol dependency.
+Most treatment centers approach alcohol dependency in a health centered and holistic way, meaning, they are not judgmental of the person but instead are concerned with what life events have lead someone to drink alcohol excessively, to determine the immediate physical and psychological harm to the patient and to help the individual learn to live a life free of alcohol dependency.

 of Americans have had an alcohol-use disorder.